jimenezcarrero/EdgeML-with-Raspberry-Pi/EXECUTORCH/README.md

 >
 > - Recent Raspberry Pi OS uses Picamera2 on top of libcamera as the recommended interface.
 > - The Picamera2/libcamera Python bindings are usually installed into the system Python and are not trivially pip‑installable into arbitrary venvs or other Python versions.
-> - Once we create a separate 3.11 environment, it will not automatically see the Picamera2/libcamera bindings that live under 3.13, so imports fail, or the camera device is not accessible from that environment.
+> - Once we create a separate 3.11 environment, it will not automatically see the Picamera2/libcamera bindings under 3.13, so imports fail or the camera device is not accessible from that environment.
 >

 We will use a `two‑process solution`: capture in 3.13, infer in 3.11.
 For that, we should run a small capture service under Python 3.13 that: